 Instructional Technology is not a critical need field, so students are not eligible for HOPE Scholarships.
 Financial Aid information is available at http://students.georgiasouthern.edu/finaid/.
 Financial aid counselors are assigned to students based on last names.
 Access the list here.

 Information about College of Education graduate student scholarships can be found here.

 How does the admission process work?

 To apply for admission, go to the COGS Admissions page.

 Students holding a clear, renewable Georgia Teaching certificate (T4) can be “quick admitted” to the program if the application is submitted prior to the cutoff date.
 To be fully admitted, official transcripts from any institution of higher education attended must be submitted prior to registration for the second semester.
-If you hold a T4 you do not need to take the GRE or MAT to be fully admitted to the program.

 I’ve been admitted.
 What should I do next?

 I still have a few more questions.
 Who should I contact?

 Can I be employed while in the program?

 Yes.
 The program is designed for working professionals and their schedule, and the coursework is 100% online.